 Help a small closet store more by installing a wire closet system.
 Rubber-coated wire shelving is available from a variety of retailers and manufacturers, and it can help you make the most of your space.
 Plus, installing a closet system is super easy.
 All it takes is an afternoon and a few common tools and supplies.
+Before you begin, here are some helpful tips:

 Keep it safe.
 Before installing shelves, check with a professional electrician and plumber to be sure you won't be drilling into electrical wires, ductwork, or plumbing components.